The Saint James Living Room

 A five-story boutique building with four full-floor residences, situated directly on the park.
 Gray brick with black window-paned glass, transitional interiors, private elevator entrances, and multiple terraces — every detail shaped by how discerning buyers actually live.

 The Saint James sold into the hardest window for new construction in a decade.
-Completion risk weighed on buyer confidence across unfinished luxury projects — rates were at their peak, financing had tightened, and buyers openly questioned whether developments breaking ground would actually get built.
+Rates were at their peak, financing had tightened, and buyers openly questioned whether developments breaking ground would actually get built.
+Completion risk weighed on buyer confidence across unfinished luxury projects.
+We delivered anyway — built by G.Corp, the same partner now building Oakley.

+Set directly on the park and surrounded by historic homes, the site demanded a product tailored to its context.
+We chose a transitional architectural approach: gray brick, black-paned glass, and clean lines that respected the neighborhood’s character while feeling current.
 Inside, 11-foot ceilings and floor-to-ceiling windows were oriented to the park and mature tree canopy, turning the location into a daily living experience rather than a simple view premium.
-Floor plans were designed around what made the site unique.

-The interior palette of warm tones, natural stone, and restrained materials was specified ahead of the broader market using direct buyer intelligence from our brokerage platform.
+The interior palette — warm tones, natural stone, restrained materials — was specified ahead of the broader market using direct buyer intelligence from our brokerage platform.
 By delivering where demand was already moving, the project entered the market with immediate relevance.
+Design was not cosmetic — it directly drove demand, reduced sales risk, and protected investor returns.